Life transitions therapy

 Finding Your Way Through Sacred Thresholds

-Life rarely unfolds in straight lines.
+Life transitions therapy honors the truth that our journeys rarely unfold in straight lines.
 Instead, we find ourselves standing at crossroads, feeling the earth shift beneath our feet as familiar landscapes transform into uncharted territory.
-These transitions—whether chosen or unexpected—invite us into profound conversations with the many parts of ourselves that emerge during times of change.
+These transitions, whether chosen or unexpected, invite us into profound conversations with the many parts of ourselves that emerge during times of change.

 When the Known World Dissolves